-Well struck with vivid champagne-white luster and a touch of mainly peripheral toning.
+Well struck and attractive with rich satiny luster and just a touch of toning.

 Very well struck, particularly for a Type-2.
 The surfaces show die clashing but are free of any significant marks.
 They have rich antique-white luster with a lavender hue.

 Deeply mirrored fields are mostly white with a thin veil of champagne.
-While the coin is not a full cameo, the star displays pleasant frost.
+While the coin is not 'cameo' designated, the star displays pleasant frost.
 Popular Civil-War date.